ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 - Think of a domain name for your environment - mine is pangarabbit.com
 - Go to the NextDNS Wiki [here](https://github.com/nextdns/nextdns/wiki)
-- Install the cli on each Pi and on your NAS
+- Install the cli on each Pi and on your NAS so that you can SSH into your NAS and install NextDNS
 - Here is a doc on how to configure [SSH](https://kb.synology.com/en-id/DSM/tutorial/How_to_login_to_DSM_with_root_permission_via_SSH_Telnet) for a Synology NAS

 ```